-Your yacht is equipped with a 20 gallon water heater, which can be accessed through the master stateroom head's storage locker.
+Your yacht is equipped with a water heater, which can be accessed through the master stateroom's forward bulkhead wall cutout.

 Since the water heater is connected to the AC power system, you must verify that the water heater breaker on the AC panel is turned on before the water will be heated.

 Please read the manufacturer's instruction manual supplied in your yacht's owner's packet and observe the following warnings: